Essay. January 2026.

 The complement to memory research is organisational forgetting, a smaller but rapidly growing literature that asks how companies lose what they once knew.

-A particularly vivid recent case study is Garcias, Dalmasso and Depeyre's 2024 paper in Project Management Journal, "'Can't Remember What I Forgot.'"
+A particularly vivid recent case study is Garcias, Dalmasso and Depeyre’s 2024 paper in Project Management Journal, “Can’t Remember What I Forgot.”
 The authors followed a large engineering organisation attempting its first new project in roughly a decade.
 The organisation discovered, painfully, that it no longer possessed capabilities it had treated as institutional.
 These capabilities had lived in people who had retired, in routines that had quietly drifted, and in tacit conventions no one had thought to write down.
-The paper's most interesting finding is methodological: organisational forgetting is hard to identify in real time.
+The paper’s most interesting finding is methodological: organisational forgetting is hard to identify in real time.
 The authors describe five sources of ambiguity (latency, novelty, multiplicity, complexity, credibility) that cause forgetting to be under-recognised even as it is happening.

 The public-sector version of the problem is even better documented, because public inquiries periodically expose it.
-Alastair Stark's 2024 article in Policy Quarterly, which synthesises a research programme drawing on roughly 100 interviews with ministers, policy officials, and public-sector leaders across Australia, Canada, New Zealand, and the United Kingdom, offers one of the clearest empirical typologies of institutional amnesia in government.
+Alastair Stark’s 2024 article in Policy Quarterly, which synthesises a research programme drawing on roughly 100 interviews with ministers, policy officials, and public-sector leaders across Australia, Canada, New Zealand, and the United Kingdom, offers one of the clearest empirical typologies of institutional amnesia in government.
 The four causes Stark identifies are organisational churn (staff turnover and restructuring), absorptive capacity (whether the organisation has the cognitive infrastructure to hold lessons), strategic forgetting (the political incentive to leave certain memories behind), and historical storytelling (whether anyone is left who can narrate the past coherently).
-The pattern Stark documents is that the same lessons are learned and forgotten repeatedly across electoral cycles.
+The pattern he documents is that the same lessons are learned and forgotten repeatedly across electoral cycles.
 Public inquiries after major failures issue recommendations; the recommendations are notionally accepted; a decade later, a similar failure occurs and a similar inquiry produces a similar set of recommendations (Stark, 2024).

 The cumulative picture from this research is sobering.
 Organisations forget at industrial scale, mostly without noticing, and the existing mechanisms for not forgetting (manuals, wikis, knowledge bases) have not solved the problem in three decades of trying.